HermanZzz/Smart-2048/README.md

 # Smart-2048
 **Solving the game 2048 with different AI algorithms**

 ### Introduction

 2048 is a game featuring a 4x4 grid-board with numbered tiles.
-In each turn, a new tile witheither 2 or 4 appears randomly in an empty slot.
+In each turn, a new tile with either 2 or 4 appears randomly in an empty slot.
 The player can then slide all tiles in onedirection (NWSE) until they hit another numbered tile or the wall of the board.
 Two tiles withequal values will merge upon collision, and the goal is to get a 2048 tile before all slots are filled.

 In this project we would like to explore and compare different algorithms to solve the 2048 game.